giordano-lucas/dex-cyclic-arbitrage/index.md

 ## Clustering improvement

 If we increase the quality of the embedding, the clustering quality should increase as well.
 However, we can futher backtest the clustering algorthm by comparing KMeans with BDscan for instance.

+## Hyper-paramater optimisation

+In this first milestone, we only trained basic model to setup the whole project pipeline.
+We remain to optimise the training capabilities through `hyper-paramater optimisation`.

+To this end, we will use the `talos` library to test various possible achitectures for the `autoencoder`.